 Schofield’s Orange Orchard Opening Hours

-Schofield’s Orange Orchard is open 10am till 3pm Sunday to Friday – CLOSED Saturday.
+Schofield’s Orange Orchard is open 10am till 3pm Sunday to Friday – CLOSED Saturday, while there is fruit to pick.
+NOTE: the 2017 season finished on 18th September 2017.

 Entry Fee and Prices